Bears-R-Us/arkouda/README.md

 The `chpl` compiler will be executed with `-I`, `-L` and an `-rpath` to each path.

+Now, simply run `make` to build the `arkouda_server` executable.

 [Anaconda]: https://www.anaconda.com/distribution/

 ## Building the Arkouda documentation
-Make sure you installed the sphinx-doc package
+Make sure you installed the sphinx-doc package (e.g. `pip3 install -U Sphinx`)

-Run `make doc`, this build both the Arkouda python documentation and the Chapel server documentation
+Run `make doc` to build both the Arkouda python documentation and the Chapel server documentation

 The output is currently in subdirectories of the `arkouda/doc`
 ```
 arkouda/doc/python # python frontend documentation
 arkouda/doc/server # chapel backend server documentation
 ```

+To view the documentation for the Arkouda python client, point your browser to `file:///path/to/arkouda/doc/python/index.html`, substituting the appropriate path for your configuration.

 ## Running arkouda_server